AcezukyRockon/rocktwitchtv-osu-tournament/README.md

 - All the matches will be streamed, referee-ed and commentated, that means at the same time, there will be no 2 and more matches.
 - The updates and annoucement will often be posted at Update.md in Github and in No Title server. (this post will be modified).
 DM rock-on#9446 or post in here or the server if you have any questions.
 - As you can see, this tournament is posted in Github but not any blog or elsewhere,...
 That's right, I made and a C++ application for this tournament.
 The program is not something special, it has ability to show users about rules, mappool, important links,... ect, I use all of my current university knowledge to do it, if you don't want to use it, it's ok, most of things are at here.
+- If you are not in the server but you got this link, you can play the tournament if you join No Title discord server (ofcourse before the time the registration closes)

 ![banner3](https://user-images.githubusercontent.com/36922874/60381526-5f7c8c00-9a80-11e9-8bc0-2e815265e673.png)
 Schedule: